5 Simple Self-Care Tips for Busy Moms

-Moms are constantly pulled a million different directions, finding themselves far too busy to get done what they need to get done, let alone worrying about self-care.
+Moms are constantly pulled in a million different directions, finding themselves far too busy to get done what they need to get done, let alone worrying about self-care.
 I know the struggle as I spent 6 years as a single mom.
 I was always tired, strung out, and on the edge of exploding any minute.

-It’s only natural to put your kids first, but neglecting yourself completely leave you ragged.
-Believe it or not, one of the best gifts you can give your children is the gift of you taking care of yourself.
+It’s only natural to put your kids first, but neglecting yourself completely leaves you ragged.
+Believe it or not, one of the best gifts you can give your children is the gift of taking care of yourself.
 It will help you be more energized so you can engage more fully with your children.
 This means you can accomplish more in your daily life as well.
 Taking care of yourself will leave you feeling happier and more peaceful.
 Kids love it when Mom is happy.

-1) Get in Activity Daily
+1) Busy Moms Benefit From Activity Daily

 It’s good to keep yourself active.
 However, depending on the age of your child you may get more than your fair share of activity.
 Physical activity can help your body release endorphins which can improve your mood and increase your energy.